 1. Name of Property Historic Name: West Sixth Street Bridge at Shoal Creek Other name/site number: NA Name of related multiple property listing: NA 2.
-Location Street & number: West Sixth Street at Shoal Creek City or town: Austin State: Texas County: Travis Not for publication: □ Vicinity: □ 3.
-State/Federal Agency Certification As the designated authority under the National Historic Preservation Act, as amended, I I I nomination I request for determination of eligibility meets the documentation standar Register of Historic Places and meets the procedural and professional requirements set for property I meets I does not meet the National Register criteria. rds for registering properties in the National I recommend that this property be considered significant at the following levels of significant ance: Applicable National Register Criteria: ☑ A □ B ☑ C □ D State Historic Preservation Officer Signature of certifying official / Title Texas Historical Commission State or Federal agency / bureau or Tribal Government Date In my opinion, the property □ meets □ does not meet the National Register criteria.
+Location Street & number: West Sixth Street at Shoal Creek City or town: Austin State: Texas County: Travis Not for publication: Vicinity: 3.
+State/Federal Agency Certification As the designated authority under the National Historic Preservation Act, as amended, I hereby certify that this $\square$ nomination $\square$ request for determination of eligibility meets the documentation standards for registering properties in the Na Register of Historic Places and meets the procedural and professional requirements set forth in 36 CFR Part 60.
+In my opinion property $\square$ meets $\square$ does not meet the National Register criteria.
+I recommend that this property be considered significant at the following levels of significance: ☐ national ☐ statewide ☑ local Applicable National Register Criteria: ☑ A □ B ☑ C □ D State Historic Preservation Officer Signature of certifying official / Title Texas Historical Commission State or Federal agency / bureau or Tribal Government In my opinion, the property □ meets □ does not meet the National Register criteria.
 Signature of commenting or other official Date State or Federal agency / bureau or Tribal Government 4.
-National Park Service Certification I hereby certify that the property is: entered in the National Register determined eligible for the National Register determined not eligible for the National Register removed from the National Register other, explain: Signature of the Keeper Date of Action
+National Park Service Certification 4.
+National Park Service Certification I hereby certify that the property is: entered in the National Register determined eligible for the National Register determined not eligible for the National Register removed from the National Register other, explain:

+Date of Action